-The NE-CAT Electrical Safety Captain is to be knowledgeable of ANL ESH Manual defined electrical safety requirements as typically attained through completing ANL electrical safety and LOTO training.
-He/She is to ensure that the CAT has access to the ANL ESH Manual concerning electrical safety requirements and the other identified standards and to assist CAT members and visitors in meeting these requirements.
+The NE-CAT Electrical Safety Captain is to be knowledgeable of ANL LMS defined electrical safety requirements as typically attained through completing ANL electrical safety and LOTO training.
+He/She is to ensure that the CAT has access to the ANL LMS system concerning electrical safety requirements and the other identified standards and to assist CAT members and visitors in meeting these requirements.
 He/She will report to the Safety Coordinator.
 The duties of the Electrical Safety Captain include the following:

-- Reviews proposed experiments to verify that adequate safeguards will be in place to control electrical hazards; - Help to arrange DEEI to inspects electrical equipment to be used during experiments and temporary electrical installations to verify adherence to electrical safety design criteria; - Verifies compliance with ANL lockout and tagout procedures when these are required to control hazardous electrical energy; - Reviews and help to get approval from the ANL Electrical Safety Committee, the procedures for NE-CAT personnel and users to follow when working hot (electrically), i.e., working on or near electrically energized components that have a potential of 50 volts or greater to ground and - Maintains clear and comprehensive records regarding electrical utilities, grounding diagrams, signal cables, etc., for all of NE-CAT's facilities at the ANL.
+- Reviews proposed experiments to verify that adequate safeguards will be in place to control electrical hazards; - Inspects electrical equipment to be used during experiments and temporary electrical installations to verify adherence to electrical safety design criteria; if need arise, request a DEEI inspection. - Verifies compliance with ANL lockout and tag out procedures when these are required to control hazardous electrical energy; - Reviews and approves the procedures for NE-CAT personnel and users to follow when working hot (electrically), i.e., working on or near electrically energized components that have a potential of 50 volts or greater to ground and - Maintains clear and comprehensive records regarding electrical utilities, grounding diagrams, signal cables, etc., for all of NE-CAT's facilities at the ANL.